 - DRCOG supports federal funding, regulatory support and other incentives to bolster local and regional efforts to increase the supply of affordable housing, including housing suitable for fixed-income older adults.
 Additionally, DRCOG supports effective means to create and maintain supportive services for residents in affordable housing communities. - DRCOG supports efforts to promote affordable housing options by: - Promoting policies and programs that support the creation and maintenance of an adequate supply of affordable rental and ownership options integrated with the community to meet the needs of people of all ages, incomes, and abilities.
-This should include expansion of the Low-Income Housing Tax Credit, a critical tool for supporting private investment in the production and preservation of affordable housing in the state of Colorado and throughout the country, and efforts to strengthen communities through investments in transportation, economic opportunities, education, health services and other amenities that promote opportunity.
+This should include expansion of the Low-Income Housing Tax Credit, a critical tool for supporting private investment in the production and preservation of affordable housing in the state of Colorado and

-- Ensuring that renters and homeowners (including owners of manufactured homes) have appropriate protections from discrimination and displacement.
-Policies should emphasize the rights of residents and minimize disparities in treatment under the law. - Ensuring that policies, programs and other actions that affect land-use and housing support the private and public sectors in providing a variety of housing sizes and types for people of all ages, incomes and abilities.
+- throughout the country, and efforts to strengthen communities through investments in transportation, economic opportunities, education, health services and other amenities that promote opportunity. - Ensuring that renters and homeowners (including manufactured-home owners) have appropriate protections from discrimination and displacement.
+Policies should emphasize the rights of residents and minimize disparities in treatment under the law, while balancing the rights of property owners. - Ensuring that policies, programs and other actions that affect land use and housing support the private and public sectors in providing a variety of housing sizes and types for people of all ages, incomes and abilities. - Federal agencies and elected officials should respect and support local and regional plans and land use authority.
+This includes ensuring funding decisions and the siting of federal and other facilities are consistent with those plans and respect local and regional land use authority.